inkyubeytor/explainability-challenges/README.md

 ```bash
 pip install pytest
 ```
-Then, install the package by running
+Then, install the package locally for development purposes by running
 ```bash
 pip install -e .
 ```